sebasmonia/dotfiles/README.md

 * Firefox touch scroll and zoom via: https://superuser.com/a/1485044
 * Screen rotation via autorotate.sh, autostarted in i3 config
-  * Script rotates three screen inputs (touch + 2 devices for pen)
+  * Script rotates three screen inputs (touch, pen input, pen eraser)
-* Screen keyboard is `onboard`, added to the lightdm greeter
 * Via i3blocks,there are  buttons in the status bar for some actions:
   * First one opens xfce4-panel
   * Next is `onboard`